Frequently Asked Questions

 Do custom shoe companies accept casts taken with the STS Sock?

+Yes.
 Most custom shoemakers prefer casts taken with the STS Ankle Sock.
-The shoe manufacturer often find that casts taken with the STS Ankle Sock are more accurate and more durable then those made from either plaster of paris or fiberglass wrap.
-The STS Ankle Sock is ideal for CAD/CAM.
+The shoe manufacturer often finds that casts taken with the STS Ankle Sock are more accurate and more durable than those made from either plaster of Paris or fiberglass wrap.
+The STS Ankle Sock is ideal for CAD/CAM which many shoemakers 1.
+1use to create lasts to make their products.

 Which is the correct casting sock to use for an AFO?

-Generally speaking, the STS Ankle Casting sock is used for supra malleolar AFO’s, the Mid leg sock for a custom gauntlet and the Bermuda sock for traditional AFO’s (Posterior Leaf, CROW or Solid Ankle).
-The 17″ fiberglass Tubular Sock is also recommended for custom gauntlets and the 30″ AFO tubular sock for posterior leaf spring and CROW walkers.
+Generally speaking, the STS Ankle Casting sock is used for supra malleolar AFO’s such as the “Richie Brace”.
+The Midleg and Bermuda sock are used for traditional AFO’s and custom gauntlets depending on the height of the device.
+The Bermuda sock is typically used for CROW boot casting or those patients/clients with long lower extremities.
+The 17″ Tubular Sock can also be used for custom gauntlets and the 30″ AFO tubular sock for posterior leaf spring and CROW walkers.
+Because of its increased stretch capability, the 17” sock is recommended for the edematous foot/ankle.
 If in doubt as to which product to use, contact the lab that will fabricate the orthosis for their recommendation.

 What sock do I use for a BK socket design?